Stability of SIS Spreading Processes in Networks with Non-Markovian Transmission and Recovery: Introduction

-In this paper, we propose a tractable approach to analyze spreading processes over arbitrary networks with general transmission and recovery times.
-In this direction, we first introduce the \emph{generalized networked SIS} (GeNeSIS) model, which allows for transmission and recovery times following arbitrary phase\nobreakdash-type distributions (see, e.g.,~\cite{Asmussen1996}).
-Since phase-type distributions form a dense family in the space of positive-valued distributions~\cite{Cox1955}, the GeNeSIS model allows to theoretically analyze arbitrary transmission and recovery times within an arbitrary accuracy~\cite{Asmussen1996}.
-We are particularly interested in finding conditions for the dynamics of the spread to converge exponentially fast towards the infection-free equilibrium with a given rate; in other words, to eradicate the viral spreading process.
-In contrast with existing results~\cite{Cator2013a,Pellis2015}, we provide an analysis of the dynamics over \emph{arbitrary} networks with general infection and recovery distributions (without relying on mean-field approximations).
-The key tool used in our derivations is a vectorial representation of phase-type distributions, which we use to derive conditions for exponential stability of the infection-free equilibrium in the stochastic dynamics of the GeNeSIS model.
-Based on our theoretical results, we show that modeling non-exponential transmission/recovery times using exponential distributions induces significant errors in the dynamics of spreading processes, as previously observed via numerical simulations.
+In this paper, we propose a tractable but rigorous approach to analyze the \emph{transient} of {SIS} spreading processes over arbitrary networks with general (non-exponential) transmission and recovery times.
+In this direction, we first introduce the \emph{generalized networked SIS} (GeNeSIS) model, which allows for transmission and recovery times following arbitrary phase\nobreakdash-type distributions (see, e.g.,~\cite{Asmussen1996}). {Defined as the \emph{exit time} of time-homogeneous Markov processes,} phase-type distributions form a dense family in the space of positive-valued distributions~\cite{Cox1955}.
+Therefore, the GeNeSIS model allows to theoretically analyze arbitrary transmission and recovery times within an arbitrary accuracy~\cite{Asmussen1996}.
+We are particularly interested in quantifying the exponential decay rate of the spread towards the infection-free equilibrium; in other words, to eradicate the viral spreading process.
+The key tool used in our derivations is a vectorial representation of phase-type distributions, which we use to bound the exponential decay rate towards the infection-free equilibrium in the stochastic dynamics of the GeNeSIS model.

 This paper is organized as follows.
 In Section~\ref{sec:math}, we introduce elements of graph theory and stochastic differential equations with Poisson jumps.
-In Section~\ref{sec:SISmodel}, we describe a generalized model of spreading processes over networks with arbitrary transmission and recovery times.
-In Section~\ref{sec:vectorRep}, we provide a vectorial representation of the GeNeSIS model, which we use in Section~\ref{sec:analysis} to derive stability conditions of its stochastic dynamics.
-We validate the effectiveness of our results via numerical simulations in Section~\ref{sec:sim}, where we also illustrate the significant effect of non-exponential transmission/recovery times in the dynamics of the spread.
+In Section~\ref{sec:SISmodel}, we describe a generalized {SIS} model over networks with arbitrary transmission and recovery times.
+In Section~\ref{sec:vectorRep}, we provide a vectorial representation of the GeNeSIS model, which we use in Section~\ref{sec:analysis} to analyze the exponential decay rate towards the infection-free equilibrium.
+We validate the effectiveness of our results via numerical simulations in Section~\ref{sec:sim}, where we also illustrate the effect of non-exponential transmission/recovery times in the dynamics of the spread.